Are You Interested in Becoming a New Mexico Licensed Alcohol and Drug Abuse Counselor?

 We offer 18.5 college credits of coursework which provide all of the academic requirements to become a LADAC.
 Classes are designed for students who want state-of-the-art knowledge and hands-on skills.

-Explore the complex challenges, guidelines and laws that form an integral part of being a counselor.
-Ethical dilemmas such as dual relationships, boundaries, limits of confidentiality and licensing board rules and regulations are presented.
+[Previously offered as: HUSV 150] This course studies ethical theory as applied to counseling situations in our complex and litigious society.
+Ethical dilemmas such as dual relationships, boundaries, limits of confidentiality, progress notes and agency staffing are presented.
 Practical applications of professional ethics are discussed and analyzed.

-Gain the applied skills, techniques, and varied approaches to the addiction treatment continuum of care, with an emphasis is on understanding individual, group, and family dynamics, gaining effective helping strategies and honing interpersonal skills.
+[Previously offered as: HUSV 225] Focused study of the applied skills, techniques, and varied approaches to the addiction treatment continuum of care.
+The emphasis is on understanding individual, group, and family dynamics, gaining effective helping strategies and interpersonal skills.
+Students also become familiar with counseling approaches that meet the current standard of care in a range of treatment settings.

 Classes are offered online.
 Our tuition is affordable and our classes are easily accessible.